 The Father, or Allah as he was also known, was the founder of the Five Percent Nation and his approach to Islam was not much different than the NOI’s but far more inclusive.
 The Five Percent’s rise to prominence happened by way of the defiant nature of The Father, a one-time lieutenant in the NOI.
 Then known as Clarence 13X, the Virginia native saw a need for the Supreme Wisdom to be taught to the youth in the street.

-The Father felt that the rigid nature of the NOI would turn away the urban youth, and he was more comfortable amongst the people than in the temple.
-By empowering Black male youth in referring to them as God, Father Allah sought to inject a sense of importance into members of the Five Percent Nation.
-Female members were referred to as Earths or Queens, placing heavy emphasis on the woman’s ability to give birth.
+The Father felt that the rigid nature of the NOI would turn away urban youth, and he was more comfortable amongst the people than in the temple.
+By empowering Black male youth in referring to them as God, Father Allah sought to inject a sense of pride into members of the Five Percent Nation.
+Female members were referred to as Earths or Queens, placing some emphasis on a woman’s ability to give birth and raise the “seeds,” or children.
 It was custom to greet another Five Percenter with an exuberant “Peace!”

 [CONTINUED ON NEXT PAGE]